surma/surma.dev/content/things/webgpu.md

 This is the first time [WGSL] (pronounced “wig-sal”), the WebGPU Shading Language, makes an appearance.
 WGSL feels like a cross-over of Rust and GLSL to me.
 It’s Rust syntax with GLSL’ global functions (like `dot()`, `norm()`, `len()`, ...), types (like `vec2`, `mat4x4`, ...) and the swizzling notation (like `some_vec.xxy`, ...).
 The browser will compile your WGSL to whatever the underlying system expects.
 That’s likely to be HLSL for DirectX 12, MSL for Metal and [SPIR-V] for Vulkan.

-> **SPIR-V:** [SPIR-V] is interesting because it’s an open, binary intermediate format standardized by the Khronos Group.
+> **SPIR-V:** [SPIR-V] is interesting because it’s an open binary, intermediate format standardized by the Khronos Group.
 You can think of SPIR-V as the LLVM of parallel programming language compilers, and there is support to compile many languages _to_ SPIR-V as well as compiling SPIR-V to many other languages.

 In the shader module above we are just creating a function called `main` and marking it as an entry point for the compute stage by using the `@stage(compute)` attribute.
 You can have multiple functions marked as an entry point in a shader module, as you can reuse the same shader module for multiple pipelines and choose different functions to invoke via the `entryPoint` options.
 But what is that `@workgroup_size(64)` attribute?